 Impress Software Solutions, Inc. specializes in developing packaged integration applications that facilitate the integration of project management and geographical information systems with SAP.
 Its key products include Impress for EPM, which synchronizes project-related data between SAP PM/PS and platforms like Microsoft Project or Primavera, and Impress for GIS, which connects SAP assets with GIS features to maintain accurate asset information across systems.
 The company offers solutions for plant turnarounds, routine maintenance, information technology, capital projects, and spatial asset management.
 Its clientele spans various industries, including energy and utilities, oil and gas, aerospace and defense, chemicals, and engineering and construction.
 Founded in 1997 and headquartered in Waltham, Massachusetts, with additional offices in Hannover, Germany, and Huizerstraatweg, the Netherlands, Impress Software Solutions operates as a subsidiary of Impress Software GmbH and has established partnerships with notable organizations such as Accenture, ESRI, Microsoft, and Primavera.

-EpiCept Corporation, headquartered in Englewood Cliffs, New Jersey, with a subsidiary in Munich, Germany, specializes in developing innovative pharmaceutical products aimed at treating pain and cancer.
-The company employs a unique topical delivery approach for its prescription pain medications, which allows for targeted drug administration, distinguishing its products from traditional systemic or transdermal methods.
-EpiCept is focused on establishing partnerships for co-marketing, co-promotion, licensing, and distribution of its products, thereby enhancing its market presence.
-The company has implemented a robust patent strategy to protect its product portfolio, which is anticipated to possess significant market potential.
+EpiCept Corporation, headquartered in Englewood Cliffs, New Jersey, with a subsidiary in Munich, Germany, specializes in the development of innovative pharmaceutical products aimed at treating pain and cancer.
+The company focuses on creating safe and effective prescription pain management solutions that utilize a topical delivery system, distinguishing itself from traditional systemic or transdermal methods.
+EpiCept is committed to exploring partnerships for co-marketing, co-promotion, licensing, and distribution with third-party collaborators to expand its reach in the market.
+The company's products are supported by a robust patent portfolio, reflecting its dedication to protecting its innovations and capitalizing on the significant market potential of its offerings.

 Coley Pharmaceutical Group operates as a biopharmaceutical company developing therapeutics and drug candidates that direct the human immune system to fight cancers, asthma and allergy, autoimmune disorders, and to enhance the effectiveness of vaccines.
 The company was formerly known as CpG ImmunoPharmaceuticals, Inc. and in August 2000 it changed its name to Coley Pharmaceutical Group, Inc. The company was founded in 1997 and is based in Wellesley, Massachusetts.
 As of December 28, 2007, Coley Pharmaceutical Group, Inc. operates as a subsidiary of Pfizer Inc.